 David P. Watt (1885-1917) |

-DAVID PATERSON WATT was born in 1885 in Dunbar.
-His parents moved to Dirleton
+DAVID PATERSON WATT born 17th September 1885 in North Lodge, Biel Estate, Dunbar.

-In 1910, Davie Watt was appointed pro at Mortonhall G.C and in June 1914 in the Scottish Professional Championship played over the
+In 1910, Davie Watt was appointed pro at Mortonhall G.C and in June 1914 he played in the Scottish Professional Championship over the

 which he had held from the start, and Davie won by a couple of strokes.
 He was the first left-handed player to win a championship,

-In 1914 Davie qualified for the Open at Prestwick and played in all four rounds.
-At the start of WW1 he enlisted in the Gordon
+round of Willie Watt of 68 setting a new course record.
+That year Davie qualified for the Open at Prestwick and played in all four rounds.

 Robert H. Watt (1887-1929) John L. Watt